Coloboma of the iris

 A small coloboma (especially if it is not attached to the pupil) may allow a second image to focus on the back of the eye.
 This may cause:

 If it is congenital the defect may include the

 Most colobomas are diagnosed at birth or shortly afterward.

 Trauma to the eye

 Most cases of coloboma have no known cause and are not related to other abnormalities.
-A small percentage of people with coloboma have other inherited developmental problems.
+A small number of people with coloboma have other inherited developmental problems.